 Wake up, put on the gym clothes you laid out the night before, grab the breakfast you meal prepped on Sunday, get to your class that you scheduled last week.
 Come back, get ready for work, grab your lunch that you also meal prepped on Sunday, leave your apartment for the rest of the day and start to enjoy meal #2 on the go.
 You’ve got the art of scheduled workouts and meal prepping down to a science because you know that abs are made in the gym, but revealed in the kitchen.
 So, literally and figuratively, shouldn’t we love our kitchens down to our very cores?

 How much TLC do you give the place that is imperative to meeting your goals?
 Most people I know wipe the counters, stove top and floor regularly.
 When you think about it, that is less than half of the kitchen space you use regularly.
 It is also very important that you keep up with cleaning your fridge, freezer, spice rack and pantry.
-Read on to learn how and why.
+Read on to learn how to spring clean your kitchen and why.

 You put in a few hours of work meal prepping each week.
 Don’t you want to know that your food will stay fresh all week?
 The best way to keep your food staying as fresh as possible is to clean your fridge regularly.
 Today describes a routine that you can keep going all year round.